Dallas Clark

-Dallas Dean Clark (born June 12, 1979) is an American former professional football player who was a tight end for 11 seasons in the National Football League (NFL).
-He played college football for the University of Iowa, earned unanimous All-American honors, and was recognized as the top college tight end in the nation.
-He was drafted by the Indianapolis Colts in the first round of the 2003 NFL Draft and he was a member of their Super Bowl XLI championship team against the Chicago Bears.
-He also played for the Tampa Bay Buccaneers and the Baltimore Ravens.
+Dallas Dean Clark (born June 12, 1979) is an American former professional football player who was a tight end for 11 seasons in the National Football League (NFL), primarily for the Indianapolis Colts.
+He played college football for the Iowa Hawkeyes, earning unanimous All-American honors and recognition as the top college tight end in the nation.
+He was selected by Indianapolis in the first round of the 2003 NFL draft and he was a member of their Super Bowl XLI championship team against the Chicago Bears.
+He also played in the NFL for the Tampa Bay Buccaneers and the Baltimore Ravens.

-Early years
+Early life

 Clark was born in Sioux Falls, South Dakota.
 He graduated from Twin River Valley High School in Bode, Iowa, where he was a multi-sport star.
-He earned four letters in football, basketball, and track and 3 letters in baseball.
+He earned four letters in football, basketball, and track and three letters in baseball.
 As a high schooler, he earned honorable mention all-conference honors in football and was second-team all-conference as a sophomore.
 As a junior, Clark was named his team's most valuable player and a first-team all-conference and honorable mention all-state selection after recording 140 tackles.
 He was team captain and MVP again as a senior, recording 160 tackles, and earned first-team all-conference and second-team all-state honors.